Theme Review Summary

 As I mentioned above, I also noticed Divi Builder slowing down the admin area quite often.
 This what not a major problem but it did make me worry a few times that the page was going to become unresponsive and I’d lose my edits, but that never happened.

-Divi is a really impressive piece of work by Elegant Themes and I’d certainly recommend it for anyone with some knowledge of setting up websites to put together up a modern looking website quickly, or for developers who are happy to learn how to tinker the theme to meet their requirements.
+Divi is a really impressive piece of work by Elegant Themes.
+It does have a few issues but I’d certainly recommend it for beginners who want to set up a modern looking website quickly by sticking to the pre-built layouts, or for people with development experience who are happy to learn how to tinker the theme to meet their requirements.

 We hope you’ve found this Divi theme review helpful.
 We are a part of Elegant Themes’ affiliate program.
 If you decide to try Divi after following one of the links on this page, we will get a small commission at no extra cost to you.
 Our participation in this program does not alter our opinion of this theme.